Expired na ba ang PRC ID mo?

 Take note that the PRC ID is valid for three years, renewable on your birth month.
 Applicants may renew their PRC ID weeks or months prior to expiration date.

-I. PRC Renewal with Home Delivery of PRC ID
+I. Online PRC Renewal with Home Delivery of PRC ID

-Can I renew my PRC license online and just have my PRC ID delivered to my home?
+Is it possible to renew my PRC license online and just have my PRC ID delivered to my home?
 Yes, the PRC allows this!
-This is certainly wonderful news given the threat of coronavirus in the Philippines.

 Step 1: Visit the PRC LERIS website.